cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 ## Do I need a permit?

-### Make sure you can get a permit

-You may not be able to get a new permit right away if your property currently has an open or expired permit.
-You may also be unable to get a permit if you’ve already reached the maximum amount of impervious coverage on your property.
-If this happens, reconsider your materials or design and find out if you can get a permit (hyperlink to Can I get a permit page).

----

-## Common types of permits

 The City of Austin provides a variety of permits to help residents build safe and sustainable projects.
 Many projects require more than one type of permit.

+### &nbsp;

+## Common types of permits

+### Building Permits

+Building permits are issued when you plan to construct, enlarge, demolish, improve, move, or repair a structure within the City’s zoning area.
+Many major home improvement projects require a building permit unless the changes are cosmetic and don't affect the original construction of your home.

-### How much do building permits cost?
+#### How much do building permits cost?

-Building permit costs start at $200 and increase depending on your project’s specific needs.
+Building permits start at $200 and increase depending on your project’s specific needs.
 Plan review, the permit itself, your inspections, and fees are included in the cost.

 Additional charges are required if your project needs trade permits, if you are building near a tree, or if your home is in a historic neighborhood.
 Your reviewer can explain those costs during your in-person consultation.

-### Building Permits

-Building permits are issued when you plan to construct, enlarge, demolish, improve, move, or repair a structure within the City’s zoning area.
-Many major home improvement projects require a building permit unless the changes are cosmetic and do not affect the original construction of your home.

 ### Trade permits

-Trade permits are required if your project &nbsp;includes changes to electrical wiring, plumbing, or heating and cooling.
-Trade permits are needed for this type of specialized work and can only be obtained by licensed professionals.
+Trade permits are required if your project requires specialized work like changes to electrical wiring, plumbing, or heating and cooling.
+Trade permits can only be obtained by licensed professionals.

 You need a trade permit if your project includes: